gd314-sgd/publication/lin/index.md

 We always feel our behaviors are very reasonable and there’s nothing to doubt about ourselves.
 That’s true because we do things for reasons.
 I feel, eventually, we do things just for,

 Happiness.

 That’s what we want.
 And we want it right now, very much.
 So my answer to why I want to design flourish is very simple.

 Because I feel happy!

 And it turns out I am living happily by doing it!

-I believe that's the answer of those who are living in unsustainable ways.
+I believe that's also the answer of those who are living in unsustainable ways.
 We have the same answer because humanity never changes.
 We are all human beings.
 But I'm sure there's a difference between our happiness.

 We have different values on what is happiness.